railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 		:guilabel:`Radiators` category.

 	#.
 The :guilabel:`Product Type` field should stay as \ ``Stockable Product``\   its default value.
-		The fields :guilabel:`Procure Method`, :guilabel:`Supply Method`, :guilabel:`Default UOM`, and :guilabel:`Purchase UOM` should
+		The fields :guilabel:`Procure Method`, :guilabel:`Supply Method`, :guilabel:`Default UOM`,
+		and :guilabel:`Purchase UOM` should
-		also stay at their default values: in fact every other field remains untouched.
+		also stay at their default values: in fact every other field in this tab remains untouched.

         .. figure::  images/product.png
            :align: center